 Other EES attachments or EES technical appendices, subject to payment of an appropriate fee, having regard to costs of printing and postage and the circumstances of the request, unless instructed otherwise by DELWP’s Director Impact Assessment; and

 The Environment Protection Act 1970 works approval application, unless instructed otherwise by the Environment Protection Authority.

 An Environmental Effects Statement (EES) is required by the State Government in accordance with legislation.

 Scoping Requirements for the EES were set by the Minister for Planning following public input.

 Comprehensive technical studies have been undertaken by independent technical experts to assess all potential impacts and identify measures to avoid, minimise and mitigate any potential impacts.

-Key technical studies have undergone independent peer review.
+Key technical studies, such as Water, Air Quality and Rehabilitation, have undergone independent peer review.